-The Business Council strongly supports the provisions in S.2507 / A.3007, Part P which would expand the types of vaccines that pharmacists and certified nurse practitioners can administer to adults to include all CDC-recommended vaccines.
-This bill aligns New York with the laws of 48 other states where pharmacists can administer all CDC-adult recommended vaccines.
+The Business Council strongly supports S.4807 (Stavisky) / A.6476 (Hyndman), which would expand the types of vaccines that pharmacists and certified nurse practitioners can administer to adults to include all CDC-recommended vaccines.
+This bill aligns New York with many other sister states where pharmacists can administer all CDC-adult recommended vaccines.